Managing and Overcoming Business Loan Default Challenges

 One-time Processing Charge

-2% of the loan
+2% to 5% of the loan

 Loan Amount